uchidashokudo/uchida/src/pages/blog/navbar.md

   - warn
 ---

 👋&nbsp;Uchida Eatery will be selling onigiri 🍙 (rice balls) this Saturday (Oct.
-22nd) as part of the tea festival.
-We hope to see you there!
+22nd) as part of the tea festival at Nootka Court.
+We'll be selling at the door and pausing online orders for the day.
+Come out to the festival and we hope to see you there!

 Our normal schedule will resume next week.
 We appreciate your understanding.